Skip to main content

 await takeJSHeapSnapshot(page, tag);

-tag is one of the tags: baseline, target, final, these three snapshots is equivalent to SBP, STP, SBP' respectively.
+tag is one of baseline, target, or final.
+These three snapshots correspond to SBP, STP, SFP respectively.

-Your takeJSHeapSnapshot API should dump files in certain format on disk.
-Here is a complete list of files and directory structure required by MemLab core API for finding memory leaks.
+Your takeJSHeapSnapshot API should write files in the format expected by MemLab.
+Here is the complete directory structure required by the MemLab core API to find memory leaks.

 /path/to/dump/